The field manual · 31 essays

 May 10, 2026 · 5 min

-The genesis
+The genesis of proactive agents

 It started with three terminal windows and too much copy-pasting.
 The inbox came first, then the clock, then the listener.